Price Lists

 Here you can choose the volume discount type and how you want the discount to apply.

 • Select if the volume discount is determined by quantity or amount.
+To set up Unit price, click on Discount on purchasing quantity and follow the rest of the steps here.

 • Choose how the discount will be calculated.